valeiras/artesa/README.md

 - Add try/catch for the supabase utils
 - Remove implicit any[] from the database responses
 - Improve the recipe update mechanism: avoid de deletion and posterior creation of the whole recipe
+- Remove the selected ingredients from the ingredients list